Tayto (Republic of Ireland): Marketing

 Tayto has used its mascot, Mr Tayto, in a number of marketing campaigns with previous endorsers such as Westlife.
-In the 2007 Irish General Election, Tayto ran an advertising campaign with Mr Tayto as a fake election candidate.
+In the 2007 Irish general election, Tayto ran an advertising campaign with Mr Tayto as a fake election candidate.
 Tayto claimed that the number of spoiled votes in the Carlow–Kilkenny constituency indicate that some actually voted for their mascot, but this is purely speculative.
 Tayto was fined during the campaign for littering, due to its fake election posters being posted in public places.

 In 2009 Tayto Ltd. published The Man Inside the Jacket, a fictional autobiography of Mr Tayto written by Maia Dunphy, Ciaran Morrison and Mick O'Hara.
 Tayto indicated that a percentage of the cover price would go to Irish charity Aware, which assists people affected by depression, bipolar disorder and related mood conditions.

 In May 2022 the Mr. Tayto mascot was removed from all Cheese & Onion packaging, and a "Where Is Mr. Tayto" tagline was added.
 Later that month, a statement was made from Mr. Tayto's official social media accounts which claimed that Mr. Tayto was taking a break from work to see the world, beginning the "Mr. Tayto's Bucket List" campaign.

 Tayto Park

+In November 2010, Ray Coyle (who owned Largo Foods and Tayto at the time), opened a theme park named Tayto Park near Ashbourne in County Meath The park remained under Coyle's ownership when Largo Foods and the Tayto brand became part of Intersnack.
+Factory tours were available in conjunction with visits to the theme park on certain days.

-In November 2010, Tayto, in association with Ray Coyle, a local businessman, opened a theme park, "Tayto Park", near Ashbourne in County Meath In February 2022, it was announced that the existing title sponsorship contract would not be renewed, with the park renamed to "Emerald Park" when the existing contract expired in January 2023.
+In February 2022, it was announced that the existing title sponsorship contract would not be renewed, with the park renamed to "Emerald Park" when the existing contract expired in January 2023.
+Other than still selling Tayto crisps in its shops, the park now has no references to the Tayto, and no longer offers factory tours.